sgwie/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Add 128 to variable from TRUEKNOWLEDGE 9-divide_and_rule
 Prints out result of POWER divided by DIVIDE.
-POWER and DIVIDE are environment variables
+POWER and DIVIDE are environment variables 10-love_exponent_breath
+Prints out results of BREATH to the power of LOVE.
+BREATH and LOVE are environment variables